williamouyang/okta.github.io/_source/docs/api/resources/users.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

 All responses return the created [User](#user-model).
 Activation of a user is an asynchronous operation.
-The system will perform group reconcilation during activation and assign the user to all applications via direct or inderect relationships (group memberships).
+The system performs group reconciliation during activation and assign the user to all applications via direct or indirect relationships (group memberships).
 The user will have the `transitioningToStatus` property with a value of `ACTIVE` during activation to indicate that the user hasn't completed the asynchronous operation.
 The user will have a `status` of `ACTIVE` when the activation process is complete.

 > The user will be emailed a one-time activation token if activated without a password